 After college, Russ landed a job at Surfing Magazine, the same publication that fostered his early dream of becoming a professional photographer.
 There, Russ worked closely with Surfing’s longtime photo editor, the legendary Larry “Flame” Moore.
 Russ’ natural talent and energy impressed the veteran lens-man, so Flame took the ambitious young man under his wing; helped by Flame’s invaluable tutelage, Russ worked his way up from “scrub intern,” as he called it, all the way to Senior Staff Photographer.
 The two became very close during Russ’ mentorship, so much so that Flame considered him like a son.
 In 2004, just months before his untimely passing, Flame would bestow one last gift upon one of his last students- his dream job.
 Dino Andino, the Oakley surf manager at the time, had approached Flame in order to find a skilled photographer who could shoot pretty much anything, and Flame didn’t have to think twice about who should be recommended.
 Just one month after being interviewed, Russ joined the Oakley team as their staff photographer.

-Oakley certainly has put Russ to work over the past several years.
-He’s spent his time shooting in places like Australia, Indonesia, Hawaii, Tahiti and Mexico- living the life he dreamt about as a kid.
-Back home, Oakley has put Russ’ skills to the test: he’s been assigned to shoot a mind-boggling array of adrenaline-fueled sports including NASCAR, motocross, BMX, mountain biking, skateboarding, snowboarding, beach volleyball and even PGA golf and Major League Baseball.
+Oakley certainly put Russ to work for over those 12 years.
+During that span, he spent his time shooting in places like Australia, Indonesia, Hawaii, Tahiti and Mexico- living the life he dreamt about as a kid.
+And while at home, Russ has put his skills to the test: he’s been assigned to shoot a mind-boggling array of adrenaline-fueled sports including NASCAR, motocross, BMX, mountain biking, skateboarding, snowboarding, beach volleyball and even PGA golf and Major League Baseball.